Bylaws

 Members of the Socialist Rifle Association are expected to adhere to certain rules, policies, and standards of conduct when acting within the organization and when representing the organization.
 Certain forms of misconduct may be considered so egregious as to be grounds for discipline even if a member is not representing the organization.

-The Assembly of the Organization may, from time to time, set forth additional standards of conduct in the form of ongoing policy resolutions, so long as they do not violate any enumerated member rights.
+The Administration and/or Organizing Committee of the Organization may, from time to time, set forth additional standards of conduct in the form of ongoing policy resolutions, so long as they do not violate any enumerated member rights.

 All members are expected to comply with the following standards of conduct: